This article is first of the three-part series of “Why and How? – Speed Optimization for Your Site!”

 - What does “Speeding up your site” really mean and how to achieve it?

-First let’s see what really “speeding up your site” means.
-Is it how much time all resources are being downloaded and initialized or how much time the user is waiting in order to see the information he came for?
+First, let’s see what really “speeding up your site” means.
+Is it how much time all resources take to be downloaded and initialized or how much time the user is waiting in order to see the information he or she came for?

 The two main ways of thinking about speeding up your site technically are divided into perception and data transfer.
 Thanks to that difference it’s easier to understand certain techniques of speeding up your site.

 Yes!
-You can read later in the article about how slow sites can loose you visitors if they wait too much, and why Google cares about speed a lot since it announced that page speed is an important factor in your site’s ranking.
+You can read articles about how slow sites can loose you visitors if they wait too long, and why Google cares about speed since it announced that page speed is an important factor in your site’s ranking.
 So, speeding up your site is definitely more important than you think…

 We also recommend “The Ultimate Guide to Boost WordPress Speed & Performance” by wpbeginner if you want to know more on why speeding up your WordPress website is so crucial.